Gene genealogies in haploid populations evolving according to sweepstakes reproduction: Results

-The approximations $\overline\varrho_{i}^{N}(n)$ in Figures~\ref{fig:compareERiNe2A}--\ref{fig:kpdbounded} result from ignoring the ancestral relations of the individuals in the population.
+\breyta{Recall $\overline \varrho_{i}^{N}(n)$ (approximations of annealed mean relative branch lengths) and $\overline \rho_{i}^{N}(n) $ (approximations of quenched mean relative branch lengths) from ~\eqref{eq:36}, \eqref{eq:54}, \eqref{eq:functionals}. } The approximations $\overline\varrho_{i}^{N}(n)$ in Figures~\ref{fig:compareERiNe2A}--\ref{fig:kpdbounded} result from ignoring the ancestral relations of the individuals in the population.
 An alternative way of approximating `branch lengths' is to condition on the ancestral relations of the individuals in the population \citep{wakeley2012gene,Diamantidis2024}.
 This idea follows from the fact that as the population evolves ancestral relations are generated through inheritance.
 This means that the gene copies of a sample are related through a single complete gene genealogy.
-Given the population ancestry (the ancestral relations of the entire population at the present and all previous times) and the identity of the sampled gene copies, the complete sample tree is fixed and known.
-Denote by $ \EE{ \widetilde R_{i}^{N}(n) }$ the \emph{quenched} analogue of $\EE{R_{i}^{N}(n)}$ obtained by conditioning on the population ancestry, and averaging over independent ancestries.
-It is not {\it a priori} clear if $\rho_{i}^{N}(n)$ and $\varrho_{i}^{N}(n)$ are different or not.
-Here we use simulations to compare $\overline \rho_{i}^{N}(n)$ and $\overline \varrho_{i}^{N}(n)$ (recall \eqref{eq:functionals}).
-We leave a mathematical investigation of gene genealogies conditional on the population ancestry in haploid populations evolving according to sweepstakes reproduction to future work.
-Appendix~\ref{sec:estimatequenched} contains a brief description of the algorithm used to compute $\overline \rho_{i}^{N}(n)$.
+Given the \breyta{\it population ancestry}, the ancestral relations of the entire population \breyta{of gene copies} at the present and all previous times, and the identity of the sampled gene copies, the complete sample tree is fixed and known.
+Denote by $ \EE{ \widetilde R_{i}^{N}(n) }$ the \emph{quenched} analogue of $\EE{R_{i}^{N}(n)}$ obtained by conditioning on the population ancestry, \breyta{reading one sample tree from each ancestry, } and averaging over independent ancestries \breyta{to get an estimate of $ \EE{ \widetilde R_{i}^{N}(n) }$}. \breyta{Our approach is conceptually similar to the approach of \cite{wakeley2012gene} and \cite{Diamantidis2024}, who consider gene genealogies within a fixed pedigree of diploid individuals.
+We consider a haploid population and work with population ancestries, read one sample tree from each ancestry, and average over population ancestries.
+We generate a complete sample tree forward-in-time before reading statistics off the tree.
+In our construction each individual occupies a level, and records the level occupied by its' immediate ancestor.
+For example,

+where the individual occupying level $1$ resp.\ $\ell$ resp.\ $N$ at time $g$ derives from the individual occupying level $i$ resp.\ $j$ resp.\ $k$ in the immediately previous generation.
+If the individual occupying level $\ell$ at time $g$ contributes $x$ surviving offspring, then $x$ individuals at time $g+1$ will be labelled (or ``point to'') $\ell$.
+In this way one can record the ancestry of the entire population.
+Given a complete sample tree we read statistics (branch lengths) off the tree, and repeat the procedure, starting from scratch with a new population ancestry. }